Gary Mark Smith: Career

-On September 1, 2005 Smith was sent by the American Red Cross to the aftermath of Hurricane Katrina and the flood of New Orleans, Louisiana, becoming a member of the Red Cross first strike team, helping run undermanned rescue shelters in southern Louisiana on the outskirts of the Flood of New Orleans.
+On September 1, 2005, Smith was sent by the American Red Cross to the aftermath of Hurricane Katrina and the flood of New Orleans, becoming a member of the Red Cross first strike team, helping run undermanned rescue shelters in southern Louisiana on the outskirts of the Flood of New Orleans.
 During his service he photographed the Flood of New Orleans while on a cat rescue mission afloat down Canal Street and in addition photographed the extreme hurricane surge damage of nearly the entire Mississippi Gulf Coast Highway 90.

 In 2009, eight of the images were accessed into the permanent art collection at the New Orleans Museum of Art (NOMA).

 Sleeping in the City: Global Street Photography from Inside the Wire.

 Smith has photographed in more than 85 countries on six continents.
 His photographs (thematic and typically of the fashion, advertising, and particular place-defining urban elements of a location along with passing people) have been accessed into museum collections in North America, South America, and Europe.